Bonjour Chers Collègues

 Morning seminars and afternoon excursions occupy our days; leisure time and optional activities fill in the gaps.
 For those who teach French, the seminars cover topics and themes included in the syllabus for advanced studies of French.
 We speak only French; we dine together in restaurants selected for their authenticity.
 We also laugh a lot.
 When we’re not engaged in animated discussions about France today, we’re collectively pooling ideas for new lesson plans and spending our free time in the museums and bookstores we’ve been longing to visit.

 We seek the most authentic visits and encounters possible: “Je suis quelqu’un du terroir!”

 Lodgings will be in a 4-star hotel in the center of town, and seminars are held in the same hotel.
-Many of our participants who have traveled and studied with us return each summer, recognizing the value these seminars and intercultural experiences bring to them personally, thereby enriching their teaching and deepening their understanding of France.
+Many of our participants who have traveled and studied with us return each summer, enjoying the friendships they made in previous years.
+They recognize the value of the seminars and intercultural experiences which enrich their teaching and deepen their understanding of France.

-For the nineteenth consecutive summer, French teachers will appreciate our outstanding class leader to guide us in our discussions and pedagogical pursuits.
-Instructor Virginie Bernard, professeur des écoles and directrice at an école municipale in the heart of Aix, will stimulate your inquiry into several passionate subjects that are bound to have an impact on your lesson plans next fall.
+For the twentieth consecutive summer, French teachers will appreciate an excellent class leader to guide us in our discussions and pedagogical pursuits.
+Instructor Nadia Aiab will stimulate your inquiry into several passionate subjects that are bound to have an impact on your lesson plans next fall.
 You may earn 85 Massachusetts professional development hours for your efforts.
-Consult this page for further details.
+Consult this page for further details

 Is there an “admission requirement?”
 Only that you be willing and able to speak only French for 12 straight days, in class, at meals, in your rooms, and on our excursions, as the use of English is discouraged at all times.
 Yes, it’s tiring but oh so enlightening!
-Download the 2017 program here.
+OK, sign me up!